GENERAL - CITY HALL

 Where are Parking Ticket Hearings held?

-Parking ticket hearings are held at 9:00am the 3rd Wednesday of the month at Billie Limacher Bicentennial Park & Theatre, located at 201 W. Jefferson St. For directions, you may contact the Park office at (815) 724-3761.
+Parking ticket hearings are held at 9:00am the 3rd Wednesday of the month at Billie Limacher Bicentennial Park & Theatre, located at 201 W. Jefferson St., in the North meeting room.
+Enter the side door by the river walk.
+For directions, you may contact the Park office at (815) 724-3761.
 If you have further questions regarding your ticket, please contact the City Collector at (815)-724-3975.

 BUILDING AND INSPECTIONS DEPARTMENT